 FOLLOW US!

 Watch exclusive live episodes of Sky Observers Hangout this June!
 Learn how to observe upcoming cosmic happenings, enhance your astrophotography skills, and see celestial objects through a telescope virtually with our astronomy educators.

-Join our astronomy educators, Michelle and Hunter, to observe some of these globular clusters through our Doane Observatory telescope in this cluster blockbuster on June 6!
+Join our astronomy educators, Michelle and Hunter, to observe globular clusters through our Doane Observatory telescope in this cluster blockbuster!
 Globular clusters dazzle through telescopes with their tightly packed collections of tens or hundreds of thousands—or even millions—of stars.
 With some of these stars dating back to the early days of the universe, they give us insights into how stars form and evolve, and how galaxies collide and change.

+FOLLOW US!